hitaesh77/Purdue-Faculty-Finder/README.md

 API:

-- Hosted on Vercel or local development server.
+- Hosted on GCP, can also be run on local development server.
 - Swagger documentation at `/docs` or `/redoc`.

 ## Tech Stack